 - Identify and explain processes involved in using the laser cutter.

-- Develop, evaluate and construct the parametric construction kit
+- Develop, evaluate and construct a parametric construction kit.

 - Identify and explain processes involved in using the vinyl cutter.